ShounakCy/nlp_po/README.md

 ### Challenge 4: Missing Information
 **Solution**: Created intelligent fallbacks to extract information from filenames when document content was insufficient, and implemented a robust data structure that could accommodate partial information while maintaining integrity.

-## Suggestions for Further Improvements

-1. **Machine Learning Enhancement**: Train a custom NER (Named Entity Recognition) model specific to purchase order documents to improve extraction accuracy.

-2. **Fuzzy Matching for Products**: Incorporate fuzzy matching algorithms to identify similar products that might be listed with slight naming variations.

-3. **Database Integration**: Connect the system to a company database for real-time validation of customer information, product codes, and pricing.

-4. **Multi-factor Duplicate Detection**: Extend duplicate detection beyond text similarity to include semantic analysis and business rule validation.

 ## Extraction Evaluation Summary